Ashutoshdubey2811/Ecotech/README.md

 # End to end Data Science project
-Ecotech is an end-to-end Machine Learning pipeline that automates data ingestion, EDA, data transformation, model benchmarking, and model selection.
+ML-AutoPilot is an end-to-end Machine Learning pipeline that automates data ingestion, EDA, data transformation, model benchmarking, and model selection.
 The system evaluates multiple ML algorithms and automatically selects the best-performing model based on accuracy.
 The final model (CatBoost in this case) is saved and ready for deployment.